 2. He is glorified (3).
-"His clothes became dazzling white [KJV says, 'exceedingly white like snow;' the word stilbein is elsewhere used for the glistening beam of burnished gold or brass, as well as of the golden glare of the sunlight], whiter than anyone in the world could bleach them."
-Mathew's description reads like this (Matt 17:2), "There he was transfigured before them.
+"And his clothes became radiant, intensely white, as no one on earth could bleach them."
+The NIV says, "His clothes became dazzling white."
+The KJV says, "exceedingly white like snow."
+The word stilbein is elsewhere used for the glistening beam of burnished gold or brass, as well as of the golden glare of the sunlight.

+Mathew's description reads this way (Matt 17:2), "There he was transfigured before them.
 His face shone like the sun, and his clothes became as white as the light."
-Luke describes the moment this way in Luke 9:29, "As he was praying, the appearance of his face changed, and his clothes became as bright as a flash of lightning."
+Luke describes the moment by saying (in Luke 9:29), "As he was praying, the appearance of his face changed, and his clothes became as bright as a flash of lightning."

-In every other miracle in the gospels Jesus is the giver of grace.
-In this one He is the receiver of glory.
-He is transformed for a few moments from His earthly form into the glorified form He will exhibit when His kingdom comes in its fullness.
-It's that glory He had in mind a few months later when He prayed this to His Father in John 17:5, "And now, Father, glorify me in your presence with the glory I had with you before the world began."
+In every other miracle in the gospels, Jesus is the giver of grace.
+In this one He is the receiver of glory.6 He is transformed, though just for a few moments, from His earthly form into the glorified form He will exhibit when His kingdom comes in its fullness.

+Just a few months later, it is that glory that He has in mind when He prays to His Father in John 17:5, "And now, Father, glorify me in your presence with the glory I had with you before the world began."

-We say that Jesus was changed while on the mountain.
-To be accurate we must assert that the real transfiguration occurred thirty-three years earlier at Bethlehem.
+And yet, to say that Jesus was changed while on the mountain isn't totally accurate.
+To express it properly, we must assert that the real transfiguration occurred thirty-three years earlier at Bethlehem.
 That's when the Son of God was truly metamorphosed, when He took human form.
-Cole rightly points out, "On the mount of transfiguration Jesus was but re-assuming His own true form, even if only temporarily."
+Cole rightly points out, "On the mount of transfiguration Jesus was but re-assuming His own true form, even if only temporarily."7

 The way Mark tells the story makes us recall another trip up a mountain, and another transfiguration of sorts.
 Moses led Joshua up onto Mount Sinai in Exodus 24, and while there Moses was unwittingly transfigured by the glory of God (Ex 34:29).
 The glory that Moses demonstrated was but a reflected and fading glory (2 Cor 3:7, 13).
-In contrast, the glory Jesus demonstrated on the mount was His own.
+In contrast, the glory Jesus demonstrated on the mount was indeed His own.8

-Mark gives us a third detail in verse 4.

-3. He is talking with Elijah and Moses (4).
-"And there appeared before them Elijah and Moses, who were talking with Jesus."
+Staggering?
+Yes!
+But there's more.
+Mark gives us a third stunning detail in verse 4.3.
+He is talking with Elijah and Moses (4).
+"And there appeared to them Elijah with Moses, and they were talking with Jesus."